savevsgames/Yes-We-Kanban/README.md

 1. Navigate to the login page and authenticate with your username and password.
 2. Upon successful login, you will be redirected to the Kanban board.
-3. Add, update, or delete tasks and manage their statuses using drag-and-drop functionality.
+3. Add, update, or delete tasks and manage your todo's with ease.
 4. Use the logout button to safely exit the session.

 ---